 [Note.-To determine whether or not a given letter is illegible, place a blank piece of paper on either side of it, thus separating it from its context, and then see whether or not the character may be identified.]

-5. The misuse of an apostrophe or hyphen is considered a miss, and a mistake is capitalization is also considered a miss.
+- 5. The misuse of an apostrophe or hyphen is considered a miss, and a mistake in capitalization is also considered a miss. - .
+6. Ties-The following statement is taken from your spelling list: